 Part 5.
 Check for the Android update

 Similar to some of the other solutions we’ve listed above, if you’re using an outdated version of the Android operating system, but the latest version of Snapchat is coded to the most recent, this can be a cause for the Snapchat crashing on Android problem to occur.

 Fortunately, it’s easy to check to make sure you’re running the latest version of Android and to download and install the update if you need it.
 Here’s how, which will help to sort out your Snapchat keeps crashing Android problems.

-Step One Open the Settings menu on your Android device and select the About Phone option.
+Step 1: Open the Settings menu on your Android device and select the About Phone option.

 Part 6.
 Connect to another Wi-Fi

 In some cases, you may be trying to connect to a Wi-Fi network that’s not very stable.
 This may keep cutting the connection to your device, which in turn is causing Snapchat to crash on Android.